Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

 \subsection{On-Chip MLE SRAM}

 The MLE table size scales with the number of gates, i.e., for a problem size of $2^\mu$ gates, each MLE table has $2^\mu$ entries.
 In practice, input MLEs are sparse.
 Control MLEs $q_L, q_R, q_M, q_O$ are all binary, and $q_C, w_1, w_2, w_3$ are roughly 90\% 1s and 0s and 10\% full bit-width.
-These MLEs get reused throughout the protocol, so we store them on-chip in Global SRAM.
+These MLEs get reused throughout the protocol, so we store them on-chip in global SRAM.
 We compress the tables, packing together control MLEs and using address translation units to perform lookups to either binary or 255-bit data.
 These compression strategies save $10$ to $11\times$ on MLE storage across problem sizes.
+This also significantly reduces off-chip accesses; for example, in the Polynomial Opening step, only 2 of 13 MLE tables ($\phi$ and $\pi$) are stored off-chip, cutting bandwidth usage by 84\%.